noraworld/ted-enhancer/README/en.md

 # TED Enhancer
 ⚠️ **This project is under WIP.**

 TED Enhancer lets [TED](https://www.ted.com) transform into the most sophisticated language learning tool.
 Keen to improve your language skills?
-Leave them to TED Enhancer.
+Leave it to TED Enhancer.
 TED Enhancer will definitely be the best buddy for learning a language.

 [![feature](/img/feature.png)](https://www.ted.com/talks/mary_norris_the_nit_picking_glory_of_the_new_yorker_s_comma_queen)